datanav/docs/best-practice.rst

 The namespace identifier is added to keep track of origin and to keep exsisting joins from source.
 Namespaced identifier, on NI'S are prefixed by convention by a ``‘~:’``, e.g. ``~:crm:person``.
 You use the functions ``make-ni`` or ``ni`` to create it.

-Systems
-^^^^^^^

-Systems can be described as the connection mechanism to external entities.
-They rely on an interface to the external system.
-The most frequently used ones have been integrated into Sesam as core functionalities, while more specific ones are provided as extensions callable from the system.
-A framework is available to facilitate the implementation of new interfaces, called microservices.
-Once the new microservice has been developed, it can be accessed from Sesam via a system.

 Global pipes
 ============